Concert Log App — keep a log of every show

 The best concert log apps compared

 The dedicated concert log space has narrowed dramatically: Songkick killed its standalone app, Bandsintown focuses on discovery (not logging), Last.fm tracks streaming not attendance.
-Gigvault is the only modern app built specifically for concert logging with native iOS, native Android, and a polished web experience — all free.
+Gigvault is a modern app built specifically for concert logging with native iOS, native Android, and a polished web experience — all free.

 Concert log vs concert diary vs setlist tracker